ringcentral/ringcentral-java/README.md

 public static final String PRODUCTION_SERVER = "https://platform.ringcentral.com";
 ```

+### What is a Client ID and Client Secret used for?

+Each app you build must first be registered in the RingCentral Developer Console.
+Upon doing so, you will receive a Client ID and Client Secret that together uniquely identify your application on our platform.
+You only need to create one app in our console regardless of how many companies or meeting participants that app will be supporting.
 ### Token refresh

 Since 1.0 version, the SDK by default does NOT do auto token refresh.